Write a little about yourself. Just a paragraph will do.

 Ireland - Where I am from.
 As I am sure you'll have already guessed

-this obviously means I live a life of drunken debauchery.
+this obviously means I live a life of drunken debauchery and am

 Acting- Have recently taken this up as a hobby and love it.

-Malawi- Lived here for eight months teaching, in general I just
+Malawi- worked here for eight months teaching, in general I just

 love to travel.
 Japan, India and Tanzania have been my favourite